 Understanding and using the 1RM has several benefits for an athlete:

-- Injury risk management: Adjust loads to avoid lifting too much unnecessarily.
+- Injury risk management: Adjust loads to avoid lifting too heavy unnecessarily.

 - Measurable Progress: Clearly analyze whether your performance is improving by checking how your 1RM is changing over time.

-- Workout Personalization: Perfectly tailor your workouts to your strength level, to optimize each session.
+- Workout Personalization: Tailor your workouts perfectly to your strength level, to optimize each session.

-Precision in weight handling and rigor in load application are essential for optimal and safe muscle development, specifically among intensive weight training practitioners.
+Precision in weight handling and rigor in load application are essential for optimal and safe muscle development, especially among intensive bodybuilding practitioners.

 Calculating your 1RM: Methods and formulas

-To estimate your 1RM, several methods can be used.
-The simplest is the direct test, where the athlete gradually increases the kilograms until reaching his maximum capacity.
+There are several methods that can be used to estimate your 1RM.
+The simplest is the direct test, where the athlete gradually increases the weight until reaching their maximum capacity.
 However, this method can be risky without proper supervision.
 A safer alternative is to use mathematical formulas based on the number of repetitions achievable with a given weight before failure.

 The Epley Method